dat-ecosystem-archive/docs/papers/dat-paper.md

 Cloud storage services like S3 ensure availability of data, but they have a centralized hub-and-spoke networking model and tend to be limited by their bandwidth, meaning popular files can be come very expensive to share.
 Services like Dropbox and Google Drive provide version control and synchronization on top of cloud storage services which fixes many issues with broken links but rely on proprietary code and services requiring users to store their data on cloud infrastructure which has implications on cost, transfer speeds, and user privacy.

-Distributed file sharing tools can become faster as files become more popular, removing the bandwidth bottleneck and making file distribution effectively free.
+Distributed file sharing tools can become faster as files become more popular, removing the bandwidth bottleneck and making file distribution cheaper.
 They also implement discovery systems which prevents broken links meaning if the original source goes offline other backup sources can be automatically discovered.
 However these file sharing tools today are not supported by Web browsers and/or do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.

-Decentralized version control tools for source code like Git provide a protocol for efficiently downloading changes to a set of files, but are optimized for text files and have issues with large files.
-Solutions like Git-LFS solve this by using HTTP to download large files, rather than the Git protocol.
-GitHub offers Git-LFS hosting but charges repository owners for bandwidth on popular files.
-Building a distributed distribution layer for files in a Git repository is difficult due to design of Git Packfiles which are delta compressed repository states that do not easily support random access to byte ranges in previous file versions.

 Scientists are an example of a group that would benefit from better solutions to these problems.
 Increasingly scientific datasets are being provided online using one of the above approaches and cited in published literature.
 Broken links and systems that do not provide version checking or content addressability of data directly limit the reproducibility of scientific analyses based on shared datasets.
 Services that charge a premium for bandwidth cause monetary and data transfer strain on the users sharing the data, who are often on fast public university networks with effectively unlimited bandwidth that go unused.
 Version control tools designed for text files do not keep up with the demands of data analysis in science today.